accelerated-text/reaction-acc-text-demo/README.md

 - Upload CSV. **Hint:** you can use csv provided in `data` folder of this project.
 For `Pants` document plan use `pants.csv`

 - Press `Import CSV` and wait till all of the products are uploaded
+- Use Admin panel to publish imported items and they will appear in a demo shop at - [localhost:4000](http://localhost:4000)

 # Changing Descriptions